 The Volume project continues Archis, magazine for Architecture, City and Visual Culture and its predecessors since 1929.
 Volume magazine and Archis RSVP events form an experimental think tank devoted to the process of real-time spacial and cultural reflexivity.

-Other protagonists in this project are AMO and the Columbia Laboratory for Architectural Broadcasting.
 AMO is a research and design studio that applies architectural thinking to disciplines beyond the borders of architecture and urbanism.
-AMO operates in tandem with its companion company the Office for Metropolitan Architecture, Rotterdam, The Netherlands.
-The Columbia Laboratory for Architectural Broadcasting, an experimental research unit devoted to the development of new forms of communication in architecture, set up as a semi-autonomous think and action tank at the Graduate School of Architecture, Planning and Preservation of Columbia University.
+AMO operates in tandem with its companion company, the Office for Metropolitan Architecture (OMA), Rotterdam, The Netherlands.

 Volume is produced and published by the Archis Foundation, The Netherlands.